AndrewShmorhunGit/plova/README.md

 - Axios
 - Stripe
 - Normalize.css
-- And more, and more.. to be continue..
+- Styled-components

 ---

 _Special thanks for the development of the back-end for the application and mentoring in the project to my mentor, senior back-end developer Danko Andrey_

-## How to stert app?
+## How to start app?

 - Maybe this section is not needed.